What if my personal insurance is not enough to cover potential loss exposures?

 You may want to consider a personal article insurance policy to help protect your possessions or personal liability insurance policy to help protect your home and future earnings.

-Homeowners insurance, renters insurance and auto insurance helps protect you, your guests, your home, your car, your passengers and your possessions from many covered losses.
-However, you may own some high-value items that your homeowners or renters insurance policy limits may not be adequate or do not cover.
-Plus, your policy's liability limits may not be enough to cover the potential exposures you may face.
+Homeowners insurance, renters insurance and auto insurance help protect you, your guests, your home, your car, your passengers and your possessions from many covered losses.
+However, you may own some high-value items that your homeowners or renters insurance policy do not cover.
+Plus, your policy's liability limits may not be enough to cover the potential exposures you could face.
 To better protect you, you may want to consider a personal article insurance policy and a personal liability umbrella policy.

 What are some items you might need a personal article insurance policy for?

 To help determine if you need personal article insurance for your items, start by making a home inventory.
-Listing the items in your home will not only be helpful if you need to file a claim but also allows you to review the inventory with your insurance agent to ensure your items are covered.
+Listing the items in your home will not only be helpful if you need to file a claim but also allows you to review the inventory with your insurance agent to ensure you've selected proper coverage.

 What is a personal liability umbrella policy?

 If you are legally liable for an accident, you could face a lawsuit and be held accountable for damages.
 While your existing homeowners, renters, manufactured homes, farm ranch, condo unitowner policies may provide substantial insurance liability limits, a personal liability umbrella policy could provide additional liability coverage beyond that provided by your auto, homeowners and any other personal liability policy.